mdn/content/files/en-us/web/api/window/open/index.md

 ### Window functionality

 - `noopener`
-  - : If this feature is set, the new window will not have access back to the originating window via {{domxref("Window.opener")}} and returns `null`.
+  - : If this feature is set, the new window will not have access to the originating window via {{domxref("Window.opener")}} and returns `null`.

     When `noopener` is used, non-empty target names, other than `_top`, `_self`, and `_parent`, are treated like `_blank` in terms of deciding whether to open a new browsing context.